efogtech/endgame-trackball/ASSEMBLY.md

 ![depanelization](./images/assembly/depanelization.png)

-Remove the excess taps with pliers or whatever.
+Remove the excess tabs with pliers or whatever tool you have.
 Remove two edge rails.
 Now, if you have ordered solderless option, you can skip to [gluing](#gluing).

 ### First steps
 Now that you are prepared, let's heat up the soldering iron.
 Take the bottom part — we will install heat-set inserts for the sensors first.
-Grab 2 inserts and place them into these the appropriate holes.
+Grab 2 inserts and place them into the appropriate holes.
 One of the sides will be narrower, that's the side that goes inside.
 They should stay in place without you holding them.

 ![sensor1](./images/assembly/sensor1.png)

 Now, if your iron lets you control the temperature, set it to 240°C or 460°F.
-If not, well, that's unfortunate, but still works.
+If not, well, that's unfortunate, but it still works.
-You need to push the insert gently, while keeping it on it's "trajectory".
+You need to push the insert gently, while keeping it on its "trajectory".
 So, try to apply force just in one direction.
 It's like playing a violin.
 I'm sure every one of you knows how to play violin so it's great to have such a nice comparison.
 Okay, push them until they sit flush.
 The whole process should take just several seconds.